YOUTH NEEDLEWORK

 Email: lstevens124@hotmail.com

-To demonstrate creative skills, exhibit technique and improve skills in digital photography.
+To demonstrate creative skills, exhibit technique and improve skills in photos.

 1-5 PLACE RIBBONS